Georgina Escobar: Early life and education

-Education and career

 After graduating from the University of Texas at El Paso in 2006 with a degree in humanities and philosophy, Escobar began her career as a performer and studied acting at the Stella Adler Studio of Acting in New York City.
-However, a teacher at the school inadvertently inspired Escobar's eventual career shift to playwriting by encouraging her to try writing rather than acting.
-Escobar went on to receive an MFA in dramatic writing at the University of New Mexico, Albuquerque, in 2011.
+Escobar went on to receive an MFA in dramatic writing at the University of New Mexico in Albuquerque in 2011.

+Career

+Theatre

-She has been involved with the Latinx Theatre Commons throughout her career in multiple ways, from having a staged reading of her play Sweep at a festival in 2015 alongside the works of other Latinx playwrights, to serving as the managing editor for an online publication for the LTC titled Café Onda, to acting as the steering committee member for the LTC from 2013 to the present.
-Aside from acting, writing, and editing, Escobar has also worked as an educator and translator.
-She also does community-based youth outreach in the form of artistic workshops with grade school students.
-In April 2017, she participated in a playwriting workshop with students from a school district in Marfa, Texas, a small community in West Texas not far from her birthplace in Ciudad Juárez, México.
+Escobar has been involved with the Latinx Theatre Commons (LTC) throughout her career in multiple ways, from having a staged reading of her play Sweep at a festival in 2015 alongside the works of other Latinx playwrights, to serving as the managing editor for the LTC online publication Café Onda, to acting as a steering committee member for the LTC from 2013.

-Works

-Themes and inspiration

-Escobar's works include themes of fantasy, surrealism, feminism, family relationships, and modern twists on traditional mythology, among others.
-She notes that her female family members served as inspiration for many of the strong female characters in her plays, especially because of the fantastical discussions she often engaged in with the women of her family.
-She cites ancient philosophers as well as writers such as Jorge Luis Borges, Shel Silverstein, Lewis Caroll, Kurt Vonnegut, Christopher Moore, and Neil Gaiman as inspirational figures.

-Notable works
+Aside from acting and writing, Escobar has also worked as a director, an educator and translator.
+Notable directing work includes Adamandi at the Berlind Theatre at McCarter Theatre Center in Princeton, The Music of La Casa Azul with the Carmel Symphony Orchestra at The Palladium at the Center for The Performing Arts, Alebrijes at ArtVallarta in Puerto Vallarta, and País de Bicicleta at Aurora Theatre.

+She also does community-based youth outreach in the form of artistic workshops with grade-school students.
+In April 2017, she participated in a playwriting workshop with students from a school district in Marfa, Texas, a small community in West Texas not far from her birthplace in Ciudad Juárez.

+Escobar's plays have been developed and produced at theaters including INTAR, Dixon Place, The Flea Theater, Lincoln Center, the Eugene O'Neill Theater Center, Clubbed Thumb, the Bushwick Starr, Two Rivers Theater, Milagro, the Aurora Theatre and Duke City Repertory Theatre.

+Her play Then They Forgot About the Rest, a "southwest femmetasia" about an advertising agency hired to market a memory-erasing drug, received its world premiere Off-Broadway at INTAR Theatre in 2019, in a production directed by David Mendizábal and co-produced with the Radio Drama Network.
+Her play StoneHeart, a "deconstructed Western" set in Ciudad Juárez, was named to The Kilroys List in 2019 and was a finalist for the O'Neill Center's National Playwrights Conference in 2019 and 2025.

 Ash Tree

 Ash Tree follows the story of three sisters in the aftermath of the loss of their mother.
 Escobar experienced the loss of her own mother before the idea for the play came to her in a dream.
 The plot has its basis in themes relating to fantasy and mythology.

-The play had its initial readings in Indiana in 2010, the ASSITEJ Festival of Denmark and Sweden in 2010, and the Kahootz Theatre in 2009.
+The play had its initial readings in Indiana in 2010, at the ASSITEJ Festival in Denmark and Sweden in 2010, and at the Kahootz Theatre in 2009.
 In 2011, it was workshopped by Fourth Wall Productions, a company that Escobar founded in 2003.
-Ash Tree premiered in New Mexico's Duke City Repertory Theatre in 2012 and was produced by Capital High School Theatre in Santa Fe, New Mexico, in 2016.
+Ash Tree premiered at New Mexico's Duke City Repertory Theatre in 2012 and was produced by Capital High School Theatre in Santa Fe, New Mexico, in 2016.